ketkichakradeo/recipeprediction/README.md

 ## Final Model
 **Added Features**
 For our final model we decided to include more features relating to the nutrional facts of the recipe.
 We added the `'calories'` and `'sugar features'` and transforomed them to represent `'high_calorie'` and `'high_sugar'` using a Binarizer.
 This is very similar to what we did on the other columns.
+We chose to add these columns because the nutritional value of a recipe could also determine what people think of it.
+People might give very low ratings to recipes with high calories and high sugar content.
 We also decided to include `'avg_rating'` and `'review'` as we think adding more features will help to create a stronger model.

 **Modeling Algorithm**

 **Visualizaation**